 As the name suggests Golden Bay is the island’s golden sandy beach and one of the best beaches in Malta.
 Located on the Northwest coast it is a Blue Flag certified beach with plenty of amenities and beautiful blue Mediterranean water.

 How to get to Golden Bay Beach: Buses to Golden Bay 44, 223, 225.
 There are also plenty of parking spaces available if you are driving.
 Do note that there are two car parks, on by the Radisson Golden Sands Hotel and one near the edge of the beach.

 Best for: Sunbathing, Families

 How to get to Ghajn Tuffieha Bay Beach: Buses to Ghajn Tuffieha Bay 44, 223, 225.
 The walk from the bus stop to Għajn Tuffieħa bay is just under 10 minutes.
 There are also plenty of parking spaces available if you are driving.
 There is a whole area reserved for parking at the top of the stairs.

 Best for: Families, Watersports

-How to get to Mellieha Bay Beach: Bus to Mellieha Bay include 41, 42, 221, 222, 101and X1.
-If you are driving there is ample parking spaces on both sides of the road.
+How to get to Mellieha Bay Beach: Bus to Mellieha Bay includes 41, 42, 221, 222, 101and X1.
+If you are driving there are ample parking spaces on both sides of the road.

 Best for: Families